vincenttian/Company_Profiles/README.md

    rm company_db
    $ python manage.py syncdb
    $ python manage.py load_data

+   To see objects in database, run $ python manage.py shell, then from companyapp.companyapp.models import * Then, run (Class).objects.all() to see all objects in the database e.g. Company.objects.all()

 3. companyapp/companyapp
    $ views.py handles the views
    $ urls.py handles the urls stuff